Tdragonc/Interview-Reply/README.md

-# Reply

-Answer to Question 1
+# Answer to Question 1

 1st type of customers, 1 delivery every week.